shadmanadman/KWebView/README.md

  Copyright (C) 2025 Shadman Adman <adman.shadman@gmail.com>

- Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.
+ Everyone is permitted to copy and distribute Kmp-WebView or modified copies of this license document, and changing it is allowed as long as the name is changed.